oh2th/oh2th.github.io/FMB-data.md

 ## FMB supported parameters so far

-As collected from VW ID.3 (2023) and Fiat Ducato.
+As collected an combined from VW ID.3 (2023) and Fiat Ducato.

 | ID   | Parameter                                   | Unit                      | Notes |
 |------|---------------------------------------------|---------------------------|-------|